Zyaku/Darkstorm-Galaxy/README.txt

 Find the spaceships before you run out of steps.
 Numbers indicate how many spaceships can be seen from that point.
 Line of sight is similar to the Queen in Chess/ 45 degree increment.
-One ship can block the line of sight of another ship if they are alligned.
+One ship can block the line of sight of another ship if they are aligned.
 Finding one spaceship will reward one bonus turn.

 Incoming improvements: